Balancing out Bias: Achieving Fairness Through Balanced Training: The calculation of

-We report results over the sentiment analysis and biography classification tasks in Table~\ref{table:main_results}, which includes the `Trade-off', a single metric to incorporate accuracy and \GAP into a single figure of merit, for ease of comparison between approaches.
-We calculate this by: (1) normalising each of accuracy and \GAP, by dividing by the best result for the given dataset (i.e., highest accuracy, lowest \GAP); (2) converting \GAP to $1 - \GAP$ (higher is better; optimal $1-\GAP$ = 1); and (3) calculating the Euclidean distance to the point $(1,1)$, which represents the (hypothetical) system which achieves highest accuracy and lowest \GAP for the dataset.
-Lower is better for this statistic, with a value of 0 indicating that the given model performed best for both accuracy and \GAP on the given dataset.
+For ease of comparison between approaches, we introduce `distance to the optimum' (DTO), a single metric to incorporate accuracy and \GAP into a single figure of merit, which is calculated by: (1) converting \GAP to $1 - \GAP$ (denoted as fairness; higher is better); (2) normalizing each of accuracy and fairness, by dividing by the best result for the given dataset (i.e., highest accuracy and fairness); and (3) calculating the Euclidean distance to the point $(1,1)$, which represents the hypothetical system which achieves highest accuracy and fairness for the dataset.
+Lower is better for this statistic, with minimum 0.